 Life leads us all on many different paths and when Nadine and Pete were searching for an alternative therapy, they found it in the most unlikely place: dirty used soft drink bottles cast away on the side of the road in Guatemala.
 And so began the first of what would be many creative endeavors of Hopedealers Worldwide, leading their first venture into mobilizing young people to volunteer through building a school for the most impoverished children in the world through “The Guatemala Bottle School Project”.
 The innovative schools are built with “eco-bricks” created through recycled plastic bottles.
-“Hope is the New Dope”, a program of The Power of Peace Project, combined with Hopedealers Worldwide, offered the opportunity for recovering addicts and their loved ones to give back to children also in crisis, just of a different nature.
+“Hope is the New Dope”, a program of The Power of Peace Project, combined with Hopedealers Worldwide, offered the opportunity for those in long term recovery and their loved ones to give back to children also in crisis, just of a different nature.
 In putting others first and changing the world for the positive, they can experience the “natural high” of selfless volunteerism.
 Each school they participate in is dedicated in memory of those who have lost their lives because of a heroin overdose and other diseases of addiction.

 Today people in recovery, past participants and new friends in the program, travel to Guatemala and continue to build more schools through this Voluntourism Program.
 They are responsible not only for the passion and elbow grease required to help the children’s and their own future, but they are also required to actively help raise the needed money through donations and community to cover the costs of the trip.